 Leave the ingredients to cook for about one or two hours.
 It would be wise to keep an eye on the cooking process, to make sure you know when it is done.
 If you have chosen the red meat, you could pour some red wine into the mixture.
 That way your meat will be tender and juicy.
-And if you are using some other, then you should definitely drink the wine.
+And if you are using something else, then you should definitely drink the wine!

 NOTE: Dice the meat before you leave home, and freeze them.
 Bear in mind not to lay it flat when you place it in the freezer.
 That could lead to faster defrosting.
 Instead, use a large clump to freeze the meat so it will need time to defrost.

 Every camper, hiker and backpacker recommend chicken drumsticks because they are the best choice for this process.
 The great thing about it is that you will be able to keep the other food cold as you will have an ice block.

 Leftovers are a great choice to use when you are making yourself soup.
 All you have to do is add more split peas, three or four tomatoes, and more water.
 For those individuals who prefer their soup thicker, you should add pumpkin to it.
 And dinner is served when you have included a side of the damper.

 Pack aluminum foil, sweet potatoes, some pumpkin, and regular potatoes and you will have everything you need for baked veggies.
 Each vegetable you should sprinkle with sea salt and smear with vegetable oil.
 After you have done that, place these meal into the campfire’s coals.